3 Reasons Why Investors Fell in Love with the US Bond Market

 If you look at the likes of Apple, Oracle and Google, you’ll find them investing in corporate bonds.
 They’re buying up company debt like there’s no tomorrow.
 Why is this?
 Actually, there are several reasons.

 First, corporate bonds mature in just a couple of years, making them short-term investments for technology companies.
-Second, they offer much better yields than treasuries.
-For mid-2016, corporate bonds have yielded 1.82%, while treasuries linger at 0.90%.
+Second, they offer much better yields than Treasuries.
+For mid June 2017, corporate bonds have yielded 3.48%, while 10-Year Treasurieslinger at 2.18%.

 In the end, the US bond market, particularly corporate bonds, offer stability, growth and a definite return.
 None of those things can be found in the stock market, and as we creep closer to peak valuation and the inevitable market downfall, it is more and more important for all investors to have solid bedrock underpinning their financial future.